-If your mache clay doesn’t come out the same every time, a kitchen scale is your best friend.
+If your paper mache clay doesn’t come out the same every time, a kitchen scale is your best friend.

 Our good friend Rex Winn shared this recipe for paper mache clay that you make with the help of a kitchen scale.
 If you use his weight measurements (scroll down to see the recipe) your paper mache clay will come out the same every time.

 The scale removes the biggest question we face when making paper mache clay – how much water should we squeeze out of the wet toilet paper?

 - If you press out too much, the paper sticks to itself and your mixer can’t tear it apart.

 - And if you don’t press out enough, your paper mache clay will be too wet.

 When you use the scale, you know exactly how much water to squeeze out.

 Just press out some water from your soaked toilet paper and put it back on the scale.
 The scale will tell you when the paper is ready to be mixed with the other ingredients